Project-Herophilus/Project-Herophilus-Assets/Platform-Content/Technical/BuildingFedoraDevMachine.md

 ## IntelliJ
-These specific steps focus around IntelliJ, numerous contributors and resources working with iDaaS use some flavor of IntelliJ.
-For simplicity we will download the files to /username/home/Downloads.
+These specific steps focus around IntelliJ, numerous contributors and resources working with iDaaS use some flavor of IntelliJ (Community or their subscription).
+For simplicity we will download the files to /<username>/home/Downloads.

 ### Toolbox App
 Download the <a href="http://www.jetbrains.com/toolboxapp" target="_blank">IntelliJ Tolbox App Download</a> for the link.<br>